-3. The square footage of covered outdoor area such as loggias and decks shall not be included in the calculation of the Maximum Enclosed Building Area unless these areas exceed twelve (12) feet in depth.
+- 3. The square footage occupied by an elevator shall be included only on the first floor level. - 4.
+The square footage of the area below stair treads and landings shall be included once on the first floor level.
+The square footage of the volume ceiling area above a stairwell (exclusive of the tread and landing area) shall be included on each floor level. - 5.
+The square footage of covered outdoor area such as loggias and decks shall not be included in the calculation of the Maximum Enclosed Building Area unless these areas exceed twelve (12) feet in depth.
 This rule applies to covered outdoor spaces on both the first and second floors.

-- 4. Bay windows or architectural projections containing habitable space shall be included in the square footage calculation. - 5.
-The following areas shall be excluded from the square footage calculation: - Fireplaces
+- 6. Bay windows or architectural projections containing habitable space shall be included in the square footage calculation.

+- 7. The following areas shall be excluded from the square footage calculation:

+- Basement

+- Uncovered exterior stairs

+- Fireplaces

 Note: Each fireplace may only exclude fifteen (15) square feet.
+Basements are defined as usable building areas entirely below finished grade, without exterior openings, and within the building footprint.